 Buil a Fire in your fireplace.
 As we mentioned above, it is safe to burn ash wood that has EAB.

 Stop and Drop.
 Search online or contact your municipality to see if there’s an EAB-compliant site nearby, where you can leave the infested ash wood.
 Or your municipality may want it.

 Recycle.
 Find a nearby recycling center for your old ash tree.
 Mention your trees had EAB.

 Transform to Lumber.
 Emerald ash borers don’t damage the interior of ash trees at all.
-So, if the tree is at least 12 inches wide and 6 feet long, turn it into lumber for your own use or sell it.
+So, if the tree is at least 12 inches wide, turn it into lumber for your own use or sell it.

 Go Wild!
 Have a creative mind?
 Turn the old ash wood into art or a craft project.

 Keep It Close.
 We can’t say this enough!
 Keep the infested ash wood as close to its original location as possible.
 And do not move it farther than 50 miles from there.
 There are quarantines set up by local governments and the USDA to prevent spreading EAB any farther.